 “[Trauma occurs when] the child’s emotions lack a safe relational container.
 Because infants, young children, they need the attuned reflection of the adult, of the parent, to validate their emotions, to validate their experience.
 When the parents can’t do that, without in any way being abusive, that child has to limit themselves, and their expression of themselves.”

 WHY DO WE DISCONNECT WITH OURSELVES?

 The example used above was simplistic and relatively harmless compared to the range of possible traumas that many children experience.

-However, the common thread creating disconnection from ourselves is this: when we are open, vulnerable and expressing our truth, but are not seen, validated or valued, we think: I’m gonna have to shut that part of myself down because it’s too painful.
+However, the common thread in creating disconnection from ourselves is this: when we are open, vulnerable, and expressing our truth, but are not seen, validated or valued, we think: I’m gonna have to shut that part of myself down because it’s too painful.

 As a child, we disconnect from ourselves and learn to distrust every time our environment fails us: